laipz8200/xlaude/README.md

 > Manage Claude or Codex coding sessions by turning every git worktree into its own agent playground.

 xlaude keeps large projects organized by pairing each feature branch with a dedicated AI session.
-It automates worktree creation, keeps track of conversation history, and provides an opinionated dashboard so you can pause, resume, and clean up work in seconds.
+It automates worktree creation, keeps track of conversation history, and helps you pause, resume, and clean up work in seconds.

 ## Why xlaude?

 - **Worktree-native workflow** – every feature branch lives in `../<repo>-<worktree>` with automatic branch creation, sanitized names, and submodule updates.
-- **Session awareness** – `list` and the dashboard read Claude (`~/.claude/projects`) and Codex (`~/.codex/sessions`) logs to surface the last user prompt and activity timestamps per worktree.
+- **Session awareness** – `list` reads Claude (`~/.claude/projects`) and Codex (`~/.codex/sessions`) logs to surface the last user prompt and activity timestamps per worktree.
 - **Agent agnostic** – configure a single `agent` command (default `claude --dangerously-skip-permissions`).
 When that command is `codex`, xlaude auto-appends `resume <session-id>` matching the worktree.
 - **Automation ready** – every subcommand accepts piped input, honors `XLAUDE_YES`/`XLAUDE_NON_INTERACTIVE`, and exposes a hidden completion helper for shell integration.
-- **tmux dashboard** – start long-lived sessions, preview output, attach/detach with `Ctrl+Q`, and spawn new worktrees without leaving the keyboard.

 ## Installation